 975. Odd Even Jump

-The core problem is: given an array of integers, for each number, find the smallest number on the right which is larger than it.
+The core problem is: given an array of integers, for each number, find the smallest number on the right which is larger than or equal to it.
 Use the nearest if there is a tie.

 Find the nearest one on the right, which is larger than the current one.
 The farther ones in the stack should be larger, the nearer ones should be smaller.
 So every element in the stack should either be large or be near.
 At least have one merit.